Affiliate links on Android Authority may earn us a commission. Learn more.

 Editor’s note: We’ll be updating this list of the best point-and-shoot cameras regularly as new devices launch.

 1. Sony RX100 VII

 The RX 100 series is trusted by professionals and photo enthusiasts alike.
 Its compact body and premium image quality makes it the best bet for those times when carrying all your equipment isn’t convenient.
-Unfortunately, it’s also pretty pricey at a tad over $1000, but users who take advantage of its full potential deem it worth every single penny.
+Unfortunately, it’s also pretty pricey, but users who take advantage of its full potential deem it worth every single penny.

 Features include a 20.1MP, 1-inch Exmor RS CMOS sensor, a 24-200mm f/2.8-f/4.5 lens, 0.02-second AF response, 357 focal-plane phase-detection AF points, an electronic viewfinder, touchscreen, 4K HDR video recording, and more.

 The first Sony RX1 was a very unique camera, as it was among the first to offer a full-frame sensor on a relatively small body.
 The RX1R II is just as cool, but it’s still limited by a 35mm f/2 lens (albeit a great one).
 Inside the camera, you’ll find a 42.4MP back-illuminated Exmor R CMOS full-frame sensor.
 It also offers high-end specs like 399 focal points, fast hybrid autofocus, a retractable electronic viewfinder, a tilting 3-inch display, Wi-Fi, and NFC.